devanshbatham/devanshbatham/README.md

 <p align="center">
-  *“O, why should nature build so foul a den, Unless the gods delight in tragedies?”*
+  <i>“O, why should nature build so foul a den, Unless the gods delight in tragedies?”</i>
 </p>